chris-hld/SAFpy/README.md

 (you can also build manually, e.g., for debugging, with `python safpy_build.py`)

 By default, it assumes SAF in a subdirectory, which is obtained by `git submodule update --init --recursive `.
-You can simply adapt the variable `saf_path` in `safpy_build.py` if needed.
+In case you want to use a different location, you can simply adapt the variable `saf_path` in `safpy_build.py` if needed.
-There you also have access to change the performance library options.
+There you also have access to change the SAF performance library options, in case the default is not working for you.

 If in trouble you can have a look at the CI steps [here](https://github.com/chris-hld/SAFpy/blob/master/.github/workflows/python-safpy.yml).